 1 | Lean Inventory Tools

 The idea behind lean production is relatively simple.
 A company only creates what items they need at that time.
 These needs are determined by projections of what customer demand will be like, and the more accurate those projections, the more efficient a business can run.
+For a lean inventory system to be truly effective, it would require the ability to integrate with sales systems to marry sell-through data with available inventory.

 2 | Supplier Management

 Supplier management tools allow a business to quickly analyze the relationship with a particular supplier and how they have affected your supply chain.
+Supplier compliance can cost businesses up to $5 million if the processes remain manual and disconnected across the operations team.
+A vendor management software creates a digital profile for each supplier for companies to rate and manage all tiers of partners on key metrics.

 3 | Order Processing Tools

 Order processing tools allow businesses to capture data for immediate use.
 With tools like this, much of the time-consuming manual work associated with order processing can be done automatically.
+These systems reduce the time and manpower required to process purchase orders (PO) and invoices.
+An intuitive order processing tool also allows for supply chain finance teams to quickly run reports on issued POs, outstanding invoices, and have a better understanding of the operations workflow when reporting out to key stakeholders.

 4 | Demand Forecasting

 One of the most useful applications for all of the data and inventory management systems to capture is to forecast future demand.
 These projections enable a business to be proactive, rather than reactive, and not miss out on potential sales due to being underprepared.
+Demand forecasting tools help reduce overhead costs and improve margins overall.
+The power of a demand forecasting tool increases when integrated with a vendor management system to ensure that any product forecast data is married with the data on the vendors that will provide the best turnaround times, price, and quality.

 5 | Logistics Tools